tyr7z/zombsroyale/src/content/docs/api/rest.md

 | csrf | CSRF token  | yes      |

 ## **POST** /user/validate/google
-**Description:** Returns the user key of the Google account after successful login.
+**Description:** Returns the user key of the Google account on the ApiUser object after successful login.
 On the web version of the game, the returned HTML sends an `onLoginSuccess` message to the client with the login user data and `csrf` token to origin.
 On the Windows client it sends a GET request (`localhost:7163/?userKey={0}&csrf={1}`) to login with user key through a gateway image in HTML.\
 **Query Parameters:**
 |   NAME   | DESCRIPTION | REQUIRED |
 |----------|-------------|----------|